Hey!

 - Ink Resistance Up - I'll reiterate this as well, but running one sub of Ink Resistance Up makes it a lot easier to move around without taking needless chip damage or movement penalties.
 It's difficult to put into words how much of a difference it makes.

 - Special Charge Up - You can also choose to run at least two subs worth of this ability if even Comeback and Special Saver aren't enough for you.
 It's definitely not bad but not as worthwhile as the aforementioned abilities.
-This is another candidate for your shirt's main ability because of how well it stacks as you run more of it but I'd never run more than one main and two subs.
+This is another candidate for your shirt's main ability because of how well it stacks as you run more of it but I'd never run more than one main and three subs.

 Dishonorable Mentions